sarahciston/codingcare/posts/guide.md

 "it was time to get into coding.
 And by that I mean – hours of getting things wrong and few moments of figuring out something right."
 {: .quote }

-–Tia Kemp, she/her, BA USC Media Arts + Practice
+–Tia Kemp, she/her, USC Media Arts + Practice
 {: .quote .attrib }

 And the divisions between who knows, who gets to know, who gets to learn and claim knowing are primarily artificially imposed by gatekeeping structures and language.
 Melanie Hoff points out how we are ["always-already programming"](https://gist.github.com/melaniehoff/95ca90df7ca47761dc3d3d58fead22d4) in so many ways.
 She argues that "the programmer is also the user is also the programmer" and these roles have been artificially divorced.@AlwaysalreadyprogrammingMd We can reunite the ideas of programmer and user in our work as pro-am (professional-amateur) pro-users (programmer-users) who dabble, tinker, and find joy in the spaces in between.